 - Ensure that the DNA fragments you want to simultaneously amplify differ in size sufficiently enough to be distinguished through electrophoresis. - Primers producing a single product of correct size are pivotal for successful multiplex assays.
 Thus, special care must be taken when designing multiplex PCR primers.
-See below general recommendations for primer design.
+See below general recommendations for primer design. - Prior to any multiplex assay, we recommend to perform single PCR reactions to test the functionality and specificity of each primer pairs.

-- Prior to any multiplex assay, we recommend performing single PCR reactions to test the functionality and specificity of each primer pair. - For easy handling of multiple primers used in multiplex assays, we recommend preparing a primer mix by combining all primers at equimolar concentrations. - The enzyme provided in the Multiplex PCR NZYTaq 2× Green Master Mix is inactive at room temperature, but its functional activity is restored during the 5-min incubation step at 95 °C. - Resulting PCR products have an A-overhang and are suitable for cloning with NZYtech's NZY-A PCR cloning kit (MB053) or NZY-A Speedy PCR cloning kit (MB137).
+- For easy handling of multiple primers used in multiplex assays, we recommend preparing a primer mix by combining all primers at equimolar concentrations. - The enzyme provided in the Multiplex PCR NZYProof 2× Green Master Mix is inactive at room temperature but its functional activity is restored during the 5-minute incubation step at 95 °C. - Resulting PCR products have blunt-ends and are suitable for cloning with NZYtech's NZY-blunt PCR cloning kit (MB121).